qchenevier/MBA_memoire/doc/reaction_organization.md

 **Customer touch points:** Fast and transparent problem resolution builds trust for customers (for example, through a twitter account to answer client complaints).
 Companies with multiple channels to the customer are experiencing pressure to provide an integrated experience.
 Some firms are moving beyond simple multi-channel models to enable new forms of digital strategy: they supplements the multichannel experience through a new type of storefront.
 Several companies are offering self-service via digital tools.
 These tools allow the customer to save time, while saving the company money [@Westerman2011].

+But beware of assumptions: **Our customers really value the human touch.** Not all interactions with humans are actually valuable to customers.
+Digital innovation can combine no-touch (or limited-touch) service with high customer satisfaction.
+However, transitioning to a direct-to-consumer model can be difficult: agents or dealers can rebel against what they perceive as a threat to their commissions.
+But, digital self-service environments can enhance the customer experience and also gather a rich stream of behavioral data that can help boost customer satisfaction and revenues [@WESTERMAN2015].

 Other firms are using concept stores as flagships for their digital selling innovations [@Westerman2011].

 ##### Brand to become the standard